Miss Witt Will Woo and other Valentine Treats

 Containing no cream or butter, the silver chocolates are completely dairy free, much to the delight of the local vegans.
 The ganache is soft and smooth in texture and has a distinctive but not overpowering floral and citrus bouquet.

 CT and his fertile imagination thought this very refined – equivalent to drinking Earl Grey in a bone china cup.
 He is not one to lavish praise unnecessarily, but he really liked these.
 “I don’t need fifty shades of Earl Grey, a single one from Miss Witt will do”.
 The white chocolates are much sweeter and the subtle notes of bergamot struggle to be heard above the white noise of vanilla.

 Miss Witt’s White Hot Chocolate Sticks (33%)

-After hanging out the washing on a very cold winter’s day here, my hands were so cold I almost couldn’t feel them any more.
+After hanging out the washing on an icy winter’s day here, my hands were so cold I almost couldn’t feel them any more.
 It was time to try one of Miss Witt’s hot chocolate sticks.
-It was a case of just following the instructions: place in a mug, heat 200 ml of milk, pour over and stir.
+What a fabulous idea.
+All I had to do was follow the instructions: place in a mug, heat 200 ml of milk, pour over and stir.
 It worked a treat and melted quite beautifully.